 - Weekly audio briefing by Janet called “Straight From the Heart”

-Janet Parshall has been broadcasting from the nation's capital for over thee decades.
+Janet Parshall has been broadcasting from the nation's capital for over three decades.
 Her passion is to "equip the saints" through intelligent conversation based on biblical truth.
 When she is not behind her microphone, Janet is speaking across the country on issues impacting Christians.
 She has authored several books.
 Parshall and her husband, Craig, live in Virginia and have four children and six grandchildren.